This post may contain affiliate links. Please see my disclosure policy.

 How to Store Caramel Sauce

 When you’re ready to use the sauce, reheat in 10-second bursts in the microwave, stirring until smooth before using.
-You can also reheat caramel sauce in a small saucepan over medium low heat until warm.
+You can also reheat the sauce in a small saucepan over medium low heat until warm.

 If you plan to use the sauce as a cake filling or in a frosting, it’s easiest to use straight from the refrigerator when the caramel sauce is cool and thickened.
 For drizzling, warm the sauce to room temperature.